 Granted, that’s probably not a word the adulterers themselves would use.
 More likely than not, they’d cite reasons such as:

 But all these things share a common goal: Fulfilling MY wishes.
-MY wants.
-MY expectations.
-MY desires.
+Satisfying MY wants.
+Meeting MY expectations.
+Indulging MY desires.
 Securing MY happiness.

 Happiness in marriage comes not from focusing on what you can get, but by focusing on what you can give.